Sidney Dickinson

-Sidney (sometimes Sydney) Edward Dickinson (November 28, 1890 – April, 1980) was an American painter.
+Sidney (sometimes Sydney) Edward Dickinson (November 28, 1890 – April 11, 1980) was an American painter.

+Biography

 Dickinson was born in Wallingford, Connecticut, and was the son of a Congregationalist minister, Charles H. Dickinson.
 His parents moved frequently; from 1894 to 1901 the family lived in Canandaigua, New York, and they spent time in Fargo, North Dakota and Calhoun, Alabama, where they assisted his aunt, Charlotte Thorn, in the running of the Calhoun Colored School.

 Dickinson studied with George Bridgman and William Merritt Chase at the Art Students League of New York from 1910 to 1911, and from 1910 to 1912 he was a pupil of Douglas Volk at the school of the National Academy of Design.
 He spent time traveling around the country doing manual labor, working in lumber camps and finding employment as a surveyor's roadman and farmhand.

 Dickinson first exhibited with the National Academy in 1915, hanging a self-portrait at that year's winter show.
 He received a Julius Hallgarten Prize on the occasion of his third show with the organization, in 1917, and continued to exhibit there for nearly fifty years.
 He earned another Hallgarten Prize in 1924; the Isaac N. Maynard Prize in 1933 and 1938; the Benjamin Altman Prize in 1936; and the Andrew Carnegie Prize in 1942.
 He served on the Academy Council from 1930 until 1933.
 He was elected a member of the American Academy of Arts and Letters in 1931.

 Dickinson was active as an instructor for many years, teaching at the Art Students League in 1919–1920 and heading a life class at the National Academy from 1928 to 1931 and again from 1939 to 1943.
 In the summers of 1943 and 1944 he returned to the League to teach, and became a regular faculty member there in 1949, retiring in 1973.
 Pupils included Albert Wasserman, James Rosenquist, Richard Pionk, and Robert Neffson.
-Dickinson kept a studio in Carnegie Hall until retiring to Windsor, Vermont, where he would die, in the later 1970s.